 How to Get Verified on Instagram: The Vetting Process

-It’s beyond all doubt that the application and verification system to obtain the coveted blue tick has made it much harder for it to be attained.
+It’s beyond all doubt that the application form and verification system to obtain the coveted blue tick has made it much harder for it to be attained.
 Surely, there are rigorous background checks behind the scenes that go into making it possible for someone to get verified.
 So, what are the basics that are checked?

 For starters, although there have been exceptions, it is obvious that you must be a public figure, celebrity, athlete, or any name or brand of global recognition.
 Then, the next most important aspect is to adhere completely to Instagram’s community guidelines and terms of service.
-It’s at this point where the vetting begins, and it is smart to confirm that your Instagram account doesn’t do any of the following which might violate those guidelines without your knowing it:
+It’s at this point where the vetting begins, and it is smart to confirm that your Instagram account doesn’t do any of the following, which might violate those guidelines without your knowing it: